abdullah-erturk/Chronos-Dash---AI-Time-Travel-Machine-/README.md

 *   **Survival Guide:** Get tips for staying alive in that timeline.

 ## ⚠️ Language Support
 > The background AI architecture is built in Turkish.
-However, thanks to the integrated **Google Translate widget**, you can instantly translate all content into your preferred language.
+However, Thanks to the **Google Translate widget** integrated into the system, you can instantly translate all content into different languages.

 ## 💻 Tech Stack
 *   **HTML5, CSS3, Vanilla JavaScript** (Zero libraries)